1j01/precorder/README.md

 ## Setup

-I'm not sure this thing works yet, so you probably shouldn't bother with it!
+I'm not sure this thing works yet, so you probably shouldn't bother with it, but these are the approximate steps it would take:

 * `ssh` into (or open a terminal on) the device you wish to use
 * Install a recent version of [Node.js][] if you don't have one.